Bristow & Sutor Bailiffs — Calm, Legal Steps That Work

 Your Rights, Conduct Rules & Vulnerability

-Enforcement agents must follow clear standards on identification, conduct, hours and dealing with vulnerable people.
+Enforcement agents must follow standards on ID, conduct, hours and dealing with vulnerable people.
 For council tax/PCNs, forced entry is generally not allowed on a first visit.
 You can speak through a closed door and request written communication.
 If you’re vulnerable (health, disability, recent bereavement, pregnancy, single parent without support, etc.), ask for reasonable adjustments and help in writing.

 Controlled Goods Agreements (CGA)